9 Cinematography II

 This ability to bring the camera in towards the subject was arrived at in this 1904 film as a way of revealing the visual gag of the suspect’s comical expressions.
 This is one of the very first uses of the shot we know of, but like the pan it was soon showing up everywhere; it was not long before the equipment used to transport the camera became more sophisticated—most commonly a small wheeled vehicle affixed to a track that could be laid down according to the needs of the particular shot.
 Here are two images of directors testing out dolly shots before filming, roughly a half century apart:

-Because filmmakers quickly discovered that a more stable moving shot resulted from placing the platform on which the camera was to move on tracks, the term dolly shot can for the most part be used interchangeably with tracking shot.
+Because filmmakers quickly discovered that a more stable moving shot resulted from placing on tracks the platform on which the camera was to move, the term dolly shot can for the most part be used interchangeably with tracking shot.
 Some definitions insist that dolly shot refers to shots made with a platform with wheels and no tracks, while tracking shot should be reserved for shots made with tracks only.
-This distinction might well be useful from a production standpoint, but for us as students of film, there is often little to no way we can tell from a given shot whether the movement of the camera through space is aided by wheels or tracks.
+This distinction might well be useful from a production standpoint, but as students of film, there is often little to no way we can tell from a given shot whether the movement of the camera through space is aided by wheels or tracks.
 For that reason, I tend to use them with some degree of equivalence, although I prefer to use the tracking shot to describe a dolly shot in which a particular character or other moving object is being kept pace with—or tracked.
-As we will see below, there is a more significant difference between the dolly or tracking shot and the zoom shot that we should fret over instead of that between dolly and zoom.
+As we will see below, there is a more significant difference between the dolly or tracking shot and the zoom shot that we should fret over instead of that between dolly and tracking.
 But my distinction allows me to think about what is motivating the moving camera: is it following an object or a character, or is it heading off on its own to look at something we hadn’t attended to previously?

 Here is a famous shot from Weekend (dir.
 Jean-Luc Godard, 1968):

 Although we frequently lose sight of them in the chaos, we are following, or tracking, the couple in the black convertible, and even as we lose them for a bit we eventually pick them up again and then pan right to follow them away from the scene.
-I would use the term tracking shot here, not just because tracks were used in the film (they were, a lot of them), but because we are following our protagonists (at least for the first part of this strange film) as we move down the tracks.
-On the other hand, I see the following example as a dolly shot.
-From Citizen Kane, here we dolly in on Mr. Bernstein towards the beginning of his story.
-The main subject is not moving, and we are instead moving closer to him (on tracks or wheels; the distinction is hardly relevant to us as viewers).
+I use the term tracking shot here, not just because tracks were used in the film (they were, a lot of them), but because we are following our protagonists (at least for the first part of this strange film) as we move down the tracks.

 Indeed, many film writers use tracking to describe the horizontal movement of the camera across the screen plane, and dolly to describe a scene in which the camera moves closer or further from the subject.
 That is also fine, as far as I am concerned, although it leaves somewhat uncertain the question of what to do with a moving shot which is not tracking anything in particular.
-The great Italian director Michelangelo Antonioni often allowed his tracking shots to continue after his characters left the scene or to go off in seemingly unmotivated directions, as in the example below from L’Avventura (1960).
+The great Italian director Michelangelo Antonioni often allowed his tracking shots to continue after his characters left the scene, to go off in seemingly unmotivated directions, as in the example below from L’Avventura (1960).
 Because we want to be able to describe movements like this, we might need to draw on other terms, such as “unmotivated” or “disconnected” to qualify it.

-Ultimately, using the two interchangeably is fine, so long as we draw on additional adjectives and descriptive language to make clear what we are seeing and how we understand it being used.
+Ultimately, using the two terms interchangeably is fine, so long as we draw on additional adjectives and descriptive language to make clear what we are seeing and how we understand it being used.
 After all, none of what we are discussing in terms of camera movements (or, for that matter, types of shots, as discussed in the previous chapter) is used in isolation.
 To briefly use the analogy of music, what we are describing here is akin to notes in a composition, which gain their meanings and impact from combinations over time.
 Thus in the scene above from Citizen Kane we see an eye-line or neutral shot dollying in from a long shot to a medium close-up.
 These terms allow us to describe with some precision what we see on the screen.

 Few of the shots we think of as the greatest in film history are just one note.
-When I look back on my list of favorite shots, all of them have multiple elements, different “notes”: sometimes played at the same time, sometimes in sequence—or, to draw one last time on the music metaphor, sometimes as chords, sometimes arpeggiated.
+When I look back on my list of favorite shots, all of them have multiple elements, different “notes”—sometimes played at the same time, sometimes in sequence—or, to draw one last time on the music metaphor, sometimes as chords, sometimes arpeggiated.
 This, to my eyes (not my ears, which are brought into play when we turn to sound in two weeks) is the visual music of cinema.

 Here is a scene from early in Get Out (dir.
 Jordan Peele; 2017) in which the character played by LaKeith Stanfield is stalked and finally abducted in a wealthy neighborhood, with commentary:

-Of course, the movement of the camera itself (right/left, up/down, forward/backwards, etc) is only one of the way in which we can create movement on screen.
+Of course, the movement of the camera itself (right/left, up/down, forward/backwards, etc) is only one of the ways in which we can create movement on screen.
 Alongside the dolly or tracking shot, we must consider the kind of movement that can be created without moving the camera at all, through the use of a zoom lens.
 In fact this variable focal length lens brings up a whole new range of choices for a cinematographer when planning for a scene: what lenses to select and how to use them in the shooting of a particular scene.

 The important distinction between a zoom and a dolly or tracking shot is that in a zoom, the camera remains in place and only the lens is “moving.”
 Here is a beautiful example from Barry Lyndon (dir.
 Stanley Kubrick, 1975), in which the camera zooms out:

 The actor does not move in relation to his setting.
 But neither does the camera.
 What happens in a zoom shot is that the focal range changes and the lens pulls back, widening its field of view and creating in-camera the kind of movement that had earlier only been possible by moving a camera physically through space, closer to or further away from the subject.
 But the differences between the two are not simply mechanical.
 A tracking shot moving toward a subject is physically changing the relationship between camera and the subject being photographed.
-On the other hand, a zoom shot is not moving at all, only changing the level of magnification.
+On the other hand, in a zoom shot the camera is not moving at all, only changing the level of magnification.
 The easiest way to attune ourselves to the difference between the two is to keep in mind the following distinction:

-• In a zoom shot, as the subject gets bigger (or smaller) within the frame, the spacial relationship between the subject and the objects or people around the subject will not change.
+- In a zoom shot, as the subject gets bigger (or smaller) within the frame, the spacial relationship between the subject and the objects or people around the subject will not change.

-• In a tracking or dolly shot, the relative position of everything within the frame changes constantly.
+- In a tracking or dolly shot, the relative position of everything within the frame changes constantly.

 Sticking with director Stanley Kubrick, we can perhaps see this difference more clearly by comparing examples of his zoom shots with his tracking shots.
 First, here are two examples of zoom shots in Kubrick films, one a zoom in (The Shining [1980]), and the other a zoom out (Clockwork Orange [1972]).